-There is a ton of research on babies and sleep, but one thing for sure is that sleep looks very different from family to family and that’s okay.
-While it is crucial for your baby to get the appropriate amount of sleep in a comfortable environment, don’t feel too pressured if you’re not going by all the rules.
+There is a ton of research on babies and sleep, but one thing for sure is that sleep looks very different from family to family, and that’s okay.
+While your baby must get the appropriate amount of sleep in a comfortable environment, don’t feel too pressured if you’re not going by all the rules.
 Here is a guideline of what sleep looks like during the first year of life, and some tips I wish someone would’ve shared with me sooner.

 How Many Hours of Sleep Does Your Baby Need?

 Your baby will sleep what feels like most of the time!
 They should get anywhere from 16-18 hours of sleep, but many newborns sleep even more.
 Half of this will be during the night, and the other half will be stretched out across four naps.
 Newborns have small stomachs and digest fast, so your baby will need to be fed every 2-3 hours, and yes, you will be exhausted.
 There is no need to wake your baby to eat (unless recommended by your pediatrician to ensure weight gain).

 In the first two months: